advancedAgritek-BB/coinTrader2.0/README.md

 The repository includes an automated test suite.
 Some tests rely on optional packages such as `numpy`, `pandas`, `pytest-asyncio`, `ccxt`, `flask`, `base58`, `prometheus_client`, `python-dotenv` and `websocket-client`.
-Lightweight stubs allow the suite to run in very small environments, but the **full** set of tests requires the dependencies listed in `requirements.txt` together with the additional packages enumerated in `requirements-dev.txt`.
+The **full** set of tests requires the dependencies listed in `requirements.txt` together with the additional packages enumerated in `requirements-dev.txt`.
 When running only a subset of tests you may need to install these optional packages manually so that `pytest` can import the modules they depend on.

 Set up the environment by running the provided script: